oknk/seaquence/guide.md

 A locally saved session.
 Tap to load.

 ### G. SHARE / GET LINK
-Tap the cloud to get a public and sharable link to your session.
+Tap the cloud to get a public and sharable link, and it will appears in the galaxy.